Roxanne Dunbar-Ortiz: Indigenous Peoples’ History and the Roots of America’s Endless Wars

 Roxanne Dunbar-Ortiz is a longtime feminist, native rights, antiwar and antiracist activist.
 She is a teacher and the author of five books, including An Indigenous People’s History of the United States.

-Sponsored by: the International Socialist Organization Burlington Chapter, United Academics, Toward Freedom, Global Justice Ecology Project, Will Miller Green Mountain Vets for Peace and the UVM Sociology Department.
+The International Socialist Organization Burlington Chapter, United Academics, Toward Freedom, Global Justice Ecology Project, Will Miller Green Mountain Vets for Peace and the UVM Sociology Department.